 No matter what our beliefs are about same-sex attraction and relationships, there are ways we can love our LGBTQ+ friends and neighbors well.
 Our actions can make a difference to their perspective on faith and God, and create a safe space where they can be real and experience the profound love of Jesus Christ.

 Here are four practical steps we can each take:

 - Be aware of the LGBTQ+ community’s struggles.

-Before we can build relationships with people within the LGBTQ community, we need to be aware of their unique struggles as they navigate faith and culture.
-While most of us struggle with sexual sin, same-sex attraction has different challenges because of the social stigma attached to homosexuality and of the lack of our understanding of how and when our sexual identity forms.
+Before we can build relationships with people within the LGBTQ+ community, we need to be aware of their unique struggles as they navigate faith and culture.
+While most of us struggle with sexual sin, same-sex attraction has different challenges because of the social stigma attached to homosexuality and the lack of our understanding of how and when our sexual identity forms.

-To love our LGBTQ friends well, we need to understand many people in the LGBTQ community face rejection and alienation in their schools, workplaces, churches, and even in their families.
+To love our LGBTQ+ friends well, we need to understand that many people in the LGBTQ+ community face rejection and alienation in their schools, workplaces, churches, and even in their families.
 Same-sex attracted Christ-followers often struggle with reconciling their faith and their sexuality, making them feel unsure of how to deal with the issues of intimacy and sex as they pursue God.
 They struggle with confusion as they hear the church talk about sex, relationships, and marriage while feeling attracted to their same-sex peers.

-2. Build friendships within the LGBTQ community.
+- Build friendships within the LGBTQ+ community.

 We were created for community.
 We were created to have personal relationships to help us grow and transform.
-And those personal relationships should include those that have been marginalized, including the LGBTQ community.
+And those personal relationships should include those that have been marginalized, including the LGBTQ+ community.